a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Close all windows.
 Special > Copy Disk.
 Quit back to DeskTop.
 Verify that no windows are restored.
 * Launch DeskTop.
 Special > Copy Disk.
 Quit back to DeskTop.
 Invoke BASIC.SYSTEM.
 Ensure /RAM exists.

 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
-Activate the other window.
+Activate the other window by clicking its title bar.
 File > Delete.
 Click OK.
 Verify that the window with the deleted file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
-Activate the other window.
+Activate the other window by clicking its title bar.
 File > Duplicate.
 Enter a new name.
 Verify that the window with the selected file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
-Activate the other window.
+Activate the other window by clicking its title bar.
 File > Rename.
 Enter a new name.
 Verify that the icon is renamed.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window and move it so that it partially obscures the selected file (e.g. with the title bar).
 File > Rename.
 Enter a new name.
 Verify that the active window is not mis-painted.

 * Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
   * Launch DeskTop.
 Open a window and (if needed) select a file.
 Run the command.
 Enter a name, but place the caret in the middle of the name (e.g. "exam|ple").
 Click away.
 Verify that the full name is used.
-  * Launch DeskTop.
-Run the command.
-Verify if the OK button correctly enabled if the text field is empty, disabled if not.
-Enter text.
-Verify that the OK button is enabled.
-Delete all of the text.
-Verify that the OK button becomes disabled.
-Enter text.
-Verify that the OK button becomes enabled.
   * Launch DeskTop.
 Create a set of nested folders approaching the path length limit (e.g. `/VOL/AAAAAAAAAAAAAAA/BBBBBBBBBBBBBBB/CCCCCCCCCCCCCCC/`).
 Use the command to try creating, duplicating, or renaming a folder within the nested folders that is longer than the path limit (e.g. `DDDDDDDDDDDX`).
 Verify that an error is shown but the dialog is not dismissed.
 Shorten the name under the length limit (e.g. `DDDDDDDDDDD`) and verify that the command is successful.

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).